Cyberlorians/Articles/SC-730-Cybersecurity-Business-Professional-Study-Guide.md

 _Last updated: May 15, 2026_

-This is an exam-focused study guide for SC-730, not a link dump.
-The official Microsoft Learn objectives define what can be tested, but the exam is likely to ask practical business-user judgment questions: what looks risky, what should be verified, what should be reported, what data should be protected, and which action is safest under policy.
+This guide breaks down the SC-730 exam objectives into plain-English study areas, then points you to the relevant Microsoft Learn pages for deeper reading.
+Use the breakdown first to understand what the exam is testing, then use the linked Microsoft Learn content to fill in the details.

-The audience is a business professional who uses email, Teams, Microsoft 365, cloud files, mobile devices, remote access, and sometimes AI tools.
+The audience is a business professional who uses email, Teams, Microsoft 365, cloud files, mobile devices, remote access, and AI tools.
 You are not expected to tune SIEM rules or administer Defender.
 You are expected to recognize risk, protect data, follow policy, and escalate early.

 ## Exam Snapshot